Lumi-supercomputer/LUMI-AI-example/file-formats/README.md

 # File formats for training data

+> [!NOTE]
+> The Python and shell scripts in the `file-formats` directory are used for the benchmarks presented in this chapter.
+Many of them require packages that are not included in the environment that is set up in the [QuickStart](../quickstart/README.md) chapter.
+If you wish to install additional packages and run these scripts yourself, have a look at the [Setting up your own environment](../setting-up-environment/README.md) chapter.

 ## Introduction

 Generally, there are no one-size-fits-all file format suitable for all machine learning and artificial intelligence data.
 Different high-performance file formats have different strategies for increasing the read/write throughput, and these strategies might not be compatible with the format of the data (e.g. variable image sizes).
 As a result, this compatibility must be determined before an optimal file format can be chosen.